All songs and lyrics written and performed by Laylage Courie

 At the crossroads, I meet the devil.
 She blows out my only light and advises me to follow her dogs who know "other paths not mapped by sight".

-And then night.
+I do.
+It’s night.
 The constellation Orion rises.
 Come on Lonely.

-Yelping and struggling, I become a wolf.
+I become a wolf and

 One day I'll be hauled from muddy waters, gasping for breath into the clear clear air.